Kansas City Chiefs coach Andy Reid's foggy face shield wins meme game as NFL returns

-The National Football League returned Thursday night when the Kansas City Chiefs took on the Houston Texans for perhaps the league's oddest season opener ever.
+The National Football League returned Thursday night as the Kansas City Chiefs took on the Houston Texans for perhaps the NFL's oddest season opener ever.
 Due to the coronavirus outbreak, fan attendance at Arrowhead Stadium was limited to 22 percent of stadium capacity, and fans were supposed to wear masks when not eating and drinking.
-Coaches and other team personnel near the players' bench were also supposed to wear masks, ESPN reported.
+Coaches and other team personnel near the players' bench were also supposed to don masks, ESPN reported.

 But leave it to Chiefs head coach Andy Reid to go above and beyond.
 Reid wore a Chiefs hat with an attached face shield, and the shield fogged up noticeably.
 Any eyeglasses wearer who's been trying to get used to a face mask in these strange times can relate, but Reid's fuzzy look was displayed for hours on national TV.